-To ensure quality of service, you need to monitor the environment and have real visibility into not just network performance, but more importantly, the user experience.
+To ensure quality of service, you need to monitor Skype for Business and have real visibility into not just network performance, but more importantly, the user experience.
 What is the voice quality like?
 Is there a delay or an echo?
 Are calls dropping out?

 End-to-end monitoring enables the IT department to see what the user is experiencing and provide insight into whether the experience is good or bad.
 It can pinpoint problems quickly for faster resolution.
 IT can spend its energy on solving the problem rather than identifying where it is.
 After all, it’s too late when a disgruntled user rings IT to say they’ve had a bad experience.
 In many cases, the employee will abandon the platform and be resistant to further change.